Fundamental Economic Reports: Major Market Movers !!!

 Unemployment Rate

-Unemployment Rate - Percentage of employable people actively seeking work, out of the total number of employable people determined in a monthly survey by the Bureau of Labor Statistics.
+Unemployment rate means the percentage of people who are able and looking for work, out of the total employable population, based on a monthly survey by the Bureau of Labor Statistics.

 Jobless Claims

-Nearly every job comes with an income which gives a household spending power.
-Spending greases the wheels of the economy and keeps it growing, so the stronger the job hiring, the healthier the economic environment.
+Nearly each & every job comes with an income that gives a household the spending power.
+Spending greases the wheels of the economy and keeps the economy growing, so the stronger the job hiring, the healthier the economic environment.

 Gross Domestic Product - (GDP)